monorkin/rocket_docs/README.markdown

 end
 ```

 `URL` is used to define an action's URL.
+Parameters should be surounded by curly braces.
 If you are using rocket_pants this will be automatically populated.

 Example:
 ```Ruby